microsoft/nni/docs/source/notes/contributing.rst

    cd docs
    make html

+.. note:: If you experience issues in building documentation, and see errors like ``No matching distribution found for xxx``, please check your development environment and make sure dependencies have been properly installed: :ref:`get-started`.

 It's also highly recommended taking care of **every WARNING** during the build, which is very likely the signal of a **deadlink** and other annoying issues.
 Our code check will also make sure that the documentation build completes with no warning.